Turn on more accessible mode Turn off more accessible mode Skip Ribbon Commands Skip to main content

 The most effective strategy for controlling pests is to combine methods in an approach known as Integrated Pest Management (IPM).
 In IPM, information about pests and available pest control methods is used to manage pest damage by the most economical means while minimizing risks to you, your pets, and your environment.

 Plants and pets can often tolerate pests better than you think.
 It is rarely necessary, or even possible, to totally eliminate a pest.
 Among the few exceptions are cockroaches, fleas, and ants in the house.
 IPM provides a means of making more rational decisions about pest control.
-Consider these four key elements of IPM:
+Consider these five key elements of IPM:

-1. Prevention: Cultural and physical control practices begin before pest problems are encountered.
+Cultural and physical control practices begin before pest problems are encountered.

 • Cultural control seeks to provide the plants and animals with a healthy growing environment.
 To prevent pest outbreaks from occurring consider the following: